 This was our #20th waterfall out of the 250+ waterfalls in Oregon.

-The hike isn’t very long but rewards you with amazing views of a waterfall and chance to walk across a beautiful suspension bridge.
-The trail is wide and well maintained, but keep in mind that all that easy walking down to the falls means you’ll have to walk up on the way back.
+The hike isn’t very long but rewards you with amazing views of a waterfall and a chance to walk across a beautiful suspension bridge.
+The trail is wide and well-maintained, but keep in mind that all that easy walking down to the falls means you’ll have to walk up on the way back.

 SEE MORE PHOTOS FROM THE DRIFT CREEK FALLS HIKE

 The trail is straightforward besides one fork.
 Just after passing a little u-turn with a couple of small bridges over seasonal creeks, there is an uphill trail that is an alternate route.
 It still takes you to the same place, but the trail is not as maintained as the main trail and has more elevation gain.
 We continued down the main trail.

 Continue down the trail until you reach the bridge.
 It kind of pops up out of nowhere and is a great surprise.
 As you cross the 240-foot suspension bridge, you get to look down the 100-foot deep canyon and get your first look at the 75-foot horsetail waterfall.
 Pass the bridge and you can walk further down into the canyon to get a view of the falls from below.

 - The trail can get very muddy after rain.
 Bring proper shoes and bring wet wipes if you want to keep your car clean.

 - Try your best to stay on the trail.
 There are stinging nettles.

 - Passes: You need either the Northwest Forest Pass or the America the Beautiful Pass, which has come in so handy wherever we travel.
 We had no idea this interagency pass allowed us into so many places outside of National Parks.